2020 Summer Founders

-Yes, but the amount you will owe will depend on your deductible business expenses.
-Experts available through the Happy Valley LaunchBox and Penn State SBDC will assist you with determining your tax liabilities at the outset of the summer to allow you to set aside appropriate funds to meet any tax liabilities.
+Experts available through the Happy Valley LaunchBox and Penn State Small Business Development Center will assist your team in determining tax liabilities at the outset of the summer to allow you to set aside appropriate funds to meet any tax liabilities.

 No. We take zero equity and charge no fees.

 This program offers a great opportunity and alternative to internships and other experiences.
 We expect that all grant recipients understand the commitment they are making to the program throughout the application process and in accepting the offer to the program and wil not back out after accepting the offer to participate in the program.